Semantimancer/StatholScript/doc/Documentation.md

 ## Pairs

 Pairs are tuples of the form `(foo,bar)`, which is also how they are expressed by the typechecker.
-The two elements in a list do not have to be the same type.
-More advanced forms (triples, quadruples, etc) are not natively supported; but they can be emulated with nesting tuples.
+The two elements do not have to be the same type.
+More advanced forms (triples, quadruples, etc) are not natively supported, but they can be emulated with nested tuples.

 <dl>
   <dt>fst</dt>